Sajeena1712/AIChatBotNew/README.md

 2. Interact with the chatbot by typing your queries.
 3. Your conversation history will be saved and can be accessed later.

-For any inquiries or feedback, please contact [afsal Madathingal](https://www.linkedin.com/in/afsalmadathingal/).
+For any inquiries or feedback, please contact [S.G.SAJEENA](https://www.linkedin.com/in/sajeena-suresh-578b15258).